Cold...or man flu?

 Can Dogs Get a Common Cold from Humans?

-This is a little confusing because dogs can and do get colds, but the bugs causing the symptoms are different to the human ones.
+This is a little confusing because dogs can and do get colds, but the bugs causing the symptoms are different from the human ones.
 To all appearances, your dog may have streaming eyes, runny nose, and sneezing, but the fact remains their cold is different from your cold.

 Does My Dog Have a Common Cold?